cds-astro/cds-votable-rust/README.md

 # `votable` or `VOTLibRust`

-Library to build, read and write [VOTables](https://www.ivoa.net/documents/VOTable/) in Rust and to convert them efficiently back and forth in JSON, YAML, TOML, XML-TABLEDATA, XML-BINARY and XML-BINARY2 while preserving all elements (except comments) and their order.
+Library to build, edit, read and write [VOTables](https://www.ivoa.net/documents/VOTable/) in Rust and to convert them efficiently back and forth in JSON, YAML, TOML, XML-TABLEDATA, XML-BINARY and XML-BINARY2 while preserving all elements (except comments) and their order.